 1. China in Tibet: Forty Years of Occupation or Liberation?
 (2004) in Harvard Asia Quarterly.
 This student publication is affiliated with the Harvard Asia Center and covers diverse topics related to Asia.
 Articles have ranged from Islamic education in China to girls’ graffiti culture in Japan.

-By comparison, Sangay’s supervisor at Harvard Law School, Professor William Alford, has written ten (10) articles or chapters and three (3) books since 2004, and also teaches classes, directs the East Asian Legal Studies Program, is vice dean, and chairs a project on disability.
-This is not meant as criticism of Sangay, but rather as context.
-While publication is the primary measure of an academic, there are other scholarly pursuits beyond publication (teaching, directing research centers, administration, speaking, organizing conferences, etc.).
-Sangay has certainly spent time speaking and organizing conferences; this other work should be taken into consideration when evaluating his scholarly output of 3 articles over six years.
+By correlation, Sangay’s director at Harvard Law School, Professor William Alford, has composed ten (10) articles or sections and three (3) books since 2004, and furthermore shows classes, coordinates the East Asian Legal Studies Program, is bad habit dignitary, and seats a venture on incapacity.
+This isn’t implied as analysis of Sangay, but instead as setting.
+While distribution is the essential proportion of a scholastic, there are other academic pursuits past distribution (educating, coordinating examination communities, organization, talking, arranging gatherings, and so forth) Sangay has positively invested energy talking and arranging gatherings; this other work ought to be contemplated while assessing his academic yield of 3 articles more than six years.

 SPECIFIC: OUR REVIEW OF SANGAY’S PUBLISHED SCHOLARLY WORKS

 1. China’s National Autonomy Law and Tibet: A Paradox Between Autonomy and Unity (2006)

 This article had Sangay’s best lawful focuses.
 Sangay basically takes a nearby perusing of China’s National Regional Autonomy Law of 1984 (NRAL), and presumes that “when a contention shows between the matchless quality of one or the other solidarity or saelf-rule… solidarity bests independence.”
 What he implies is that Chinese self-sufficiency law favors the prerequisites of Beijing over the necessities of “minorities” like Tibetans.